 Moyle Tower in the 1920s when it had been acquired by the Holiday Fellowship.
 The ‘tower’, no longer with its flagpole, is at the rear of the house.

 But then his health started to deteriorate.
 By 1898 he was described as ‘an invalid’ who needed constant care, and the following year could only go out in a bath chair.
 He died on 17 November1901 and left the very tidy sum of £39, 801 in his will.

 Sarah, raised a Presbyterian, had become an Anglican on her marriage, but was apparently very open-minded in matters of religion, and took a great deal of interest in Hythe’s non-conformist churches.
 Her funeral was attended by most of the local Salvation Army congregation.
 She was a well-known philanthropist and hosted annual parties, or ‘treats’, for up to fifty needy children at Moyle Tower.
 Each child was given a toy and a warm garment (the parties were held in winter) before a sit-down tea and games.
 Apart from these occasions, however, she preferred the working classes to be kept at a distance, and complained to Hythe council about the troupes of minstrels who performed on the beach near her house.
 She was also a supporter of the Society for the Preservation of the Beauty of Hythe.
 For the last thirty-four years of her life she was a semi-invalid, and devotedly cared for by a Miss Digance, a nurse.
-There were four other live-in servants to care for her, and for her daughter Freda who lived with her.
+There were four other live-in servants to care for her, and for her daughter Freda who lived with her in her final years.
 At Sarah’s death, the Moyle Tower flag was flown at half-mast.